Sriramgauthamj3004/Airbnbdataanalysis/README.md

 PowerBI

-Create a comprehensive Tableau dashboard to visually analyze Airbnb data, with a focus on average prices and the number of reviews based on country and room types.
+Create a comprehensive PowerBI to visually analyze Airbnb data, with a focus on average prices and the number of reviews based on country and room types.